-Alabama Sports Betting in 2023
+Alabama Sports Betting in 2024

+Alabama sports betting is not legal.
 In 2021, the state considered legalizing online Alabama sportsbooks but decided not to vote on SB 319.
-Alabama is unlikely to see sports betting arrive before 2024.
+Alabama is unlikely to regulate legal betting sites until 2025 at the earliest.

-Our guide to Alabama sports betting will help you keep up with all the latest legal news and betting updates.
+Our guide to Alabama sports betting will help you keep up with the latest legal news and betting updates.

 - Population: 5 million